arkits/ludo/README.md

 # Ludo Multiplayer Web App

-A real-time multiplayer Ludo game built with React and Node.js/Socket.io.
+A real-time multiplayer Ludo game built with React and Convex.

 ## Features